AriRix1410/nordic-kitchen/README.md

 - The initial code for the header, footer and circle images/containers was taken from the Code Institute [Love Running](https://learn.codeinstitute.net/dashboard) project
 - Use of a Z-index for fixed header/footer was taken from [Code Convey](https://codeconvey.com/css-fixed-header-scrolling-body/)
-- [Stack Overflow](https://stackoverflow.com) was a great source of information but was particularly used for help making header/footer static for smaller screens [here](https://stackoverflow.com/questions/21252631/what-is-the-opposite-of-positionfixed-css), when making the hover effect on recipe images [here](https://stackoverflow.com/questions/11869805/how-do-i-make-an-invisible-text-input-box-visible-on-hover) and creating a message box on a form [here](https://stackoverflow.com/questions/54827262/contact-form-text-area-enters-and-scrolling)
+- [Stack Overflow](https://stackoverflow.com) was a great source of information but was particularly used for help making header/footer static for smaller screens [here](https://stackoverflow.com/questions/21252631/what-is-the-opposite-of-positionfixed-css), when making the hover effect on recipe images [here](https://stackoverflow.com/questions/11869805/how-do-i-make-an-invisible-text-input-box-visible-on-hover), creating a message box on a form [here](https://stackoverflow.com/questions/54827262/contact-form-text-area-enters-and-scrolling) and fixing an error in the review form [here](https://stackoverflow.com/questions/22237658/html5-validation-error-with-select-required-attribute/31800584)
 - Help centering the hover overlay text was found [here](https://iampalash.hashnode.dev/center-text-vertically-and-horizontally-in-css)
 - [W3Schools](https://www.w3schools.com) was very informative throughout especially for understanding inline/block/inline-block displays [here](https://www.w3schools.com/css/tryit.asp?filename=trycss_inline-block_span1)
 - Code was taken from [here](https://codepen.io/z9group/pen/rjqBow) when making the drop downs on the review form.